 (175) 14×20 Tarp

 Let’s say you set up a rainwater collection system for the roof of your house (adapting to the gutters), and let’s say that the roof footprint is 28×40 feet.
-A 1-inch rain event will yield an incredible 700 gallons of water!
-That’s enough water to (minimally) support two people with drinking water for nearly a year!
+A 1 inch rain event will yield an incredible 700 gallons of water from that footprint!

-The point being that it doesn’t take much to be able to collect lots of rainwater.
-By keeping an ordinary small tarp in your kit, you will not only have the ability to make a simple shelter, but it will provide the ability to capture valuable water if you need to.
+The point being that it doesn’t take much to be able to collect LOTS of rainwater.
+By keeping an ordinary small tarp in your kit you will not only have the ability to make a simple shelter, but it will provide the ability for rainwater collection if you need it.

 1728 cubic inches in a cubic foot (12 x 12 x 12)

 119.7 cups per cubic foot (1728 / 14.44)

 7.5 gallons per cubic foot (119.7 / 16)

 Example: 1/10″ of rain on a 10 by 10 foot surface

 CONVERT SQUARE FOOTAGE: 10 x 10 = 100 square feet